FloorD/wordcamp/talk.md

 4.8 out of 5 stars for 154 users

-Clone posts and pages.
+[Duplicate Post](http://wordpress.org/plugins/duplicate-post/) clones posts and pages.
 This plugin allows to clone a post or page, or edit it as a new draft.

 In 'Edit Posts'/'Edit Pages', you can click on 'Clone' link below the post/page title: this will immediately create a copy and return to the list.
 In 'Edit Posts'/'Edit Pages', you can click on 'New Draft' link below the post/page title.